larroy/clearskies_core/ARCHITECTURE.md

 be assembled.
 Then the encoded message is handled to a "Coder" class which encodes/decodes the message into a concrete C++ class representing the message.

+We use the function cs::core::protocol::connect to bind the protocolstate which reads a stream of bytes and assembles messages and payload chunks with the concrete protocol implementation at the message level, cs::core::Protocol.

 For example in the case of messages for the "core" part of the protocol the IO flow is the
 following: